railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Click the  *Security*  tab to see that the demo user is a member of no groups, has no roles and is subject to no specialized rules.
 The \ ``admin``\   user is different, as you can see if you follow the same sequence to review the its definition.
 It's a member of the \ ``admin``\   group, which gives it more advanced rights to configure new users.

-.. tip::   **Definition**  *Roles, Groups and Users*
+.. tip::  Roles, Groups and Users

-	Users and groups provide the structure for specifying access right to different documents.
-Their setup answers the question “who has access to what?”
+	Users and groups provide the structure for specifying access rights to different documents.
+Their setup answers the question "who has access to what?"

 	Roles are used in business processes for permitting or blocking certain steps in the workflow of a given document.
 For example you can assign the role of approving an invoice.
 Roles answer the question “Who should do what?”